B0005 MERCURY Code - Collapsible Steering Column Deployment Control

 B0005:4A Collapsible Steering Column Deployment Control: Incorrect Component Installed

-Labor: 1.0The cost of diagnosing the B0005 MERCURY code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+Labor: 1.0The cost to diagnose the B0005 MERCURY code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Air Bag Warning Light ON